Machine Learning-Driven Analysis of kSZ Maps to Predict CMB Optical Depth $\tau$: Introduction

 Using measurements of the EoR, it is possible to infer key properties of this epoch, such as its timing and duration.
 These properties are indirectly encoded in the CMB optical depth to reionization $\tau$.
 This parameter, which measures the integrated column density of free electrons along the line of sight, is one of the fundamental parameters of the standard $\Lambda$CDM cosmological model.
 However, current constraints on $\tau$ from CMB experiments like \textit{Planck} still carry significant uncertainty ($\tau=0.054 \pm 0.007$, \citealt{2020A&A...641A...6P}), which in turn limits the precision of other key parameters like $\Omega_m$ and $\sigma_8$.
 A more precise and robust measurement of $\tau$ would therefore have a profound impact on cosmology, most directly in the determination of the amplitude of the primordial power spectrum $A_S$ \citep{2016PhRvD..93d3013L}.

 Extracting the faint, non-Gaussian kSZ signal from CMB maps is a significant data analysis challenge.
 Measurements from the South Pole Telescope show a $\sim$3$\sigma$ detection of the reionization-era kSZ signal \citep{2021ApJ...908..199R}, which places some constraints on the ionization history of the Universe.
 Traditional methods often rely on statistical estimators like the power spectrum, which are insensitive to the rich morphological information contained in the maps.
 An alternative and promising approach is to apply supervised machine learning techniques directly to images of the CMB.
-Recent work has demonstrated the power of this approach, with convolutional neural networks (CNNs) being used to successfully extract $\tau$ from simulated 21 cm maps \citep{2021PASP..133d4001B,2022PASP..134d4001Z}.
-Other studies have also shown the potential of machine learning for analyzing CMB data, for example, by using neural networks for full-sky foreground cleaning \citep{2020ApJ...903..104P}.
+One such study has shown the potential of machine learning for analyzing CMB data, for example, by using neural networks for full-sky foreground cleaning \citep{2020ApJ...903..104P}.
+Other studies have demonstrated the power of convolutional neural networks (CNNs) being used to successfully extract $\tau$ from simulated 21 cm maps \citep{2021PASP..133d4001B,2022PASP..134d4001Z}.
+The work presented here goes beyond this previous work by using vision transformers, an attention-based technique for performing image-based tasks in computer vision like classification, regression, or semantic segmentation.
+This study also includes a method for estimating the full posterior distribution of a regression parameter instead of a single point-estimate, which is the typical output of conventional neural networks.

 In this paper, we build upon and advance this machine learning paradigm.
 We apply a shifted window (swin) transformer \citep{2021arXiv210314030L} to simulated kSZ maps to perform a regression for the value of $\tau$.
 A key innovation of our work is the method used for uncertainty quantification.
 To move beyond a single point estimate and generate a well-calibrated error bar, we employ the Laplace Approximation (LA, \citealt{2021arXiv210614806D}).
 We explore two distinct schemes for its application: a post-hoc approach, where the LA is applied to a fully trained network, and an online approach, where the model and hyperparameters are trained jointly by optimizing the LA to the marginal likelihood.
 This comparison allows us to assess the trade-offs between leveraging a pre-trained, high-performing model versus a fully Bayesian optimization scheme.
 Both approaches provide a principled and computationally inexpensive framework for estimating the uncertainty in our predictions, marking a significant step forward in applying machine learning to cosmological inference.